Victor Caratini Player Props: Brewers vs. Mariners

 |Games w/1+ RBI

-- The 8.7 strikeouts per nine innings compiled by the Mariners pitching staff last season ranked 12th in the big leagues.

-- The Mariners had the eighth-ranked team ERA among all MLB pitching staffs (3.59).
+- The Mariners have a 3.63 team ERA that ranks 10th among all MLB pitching staffs.

-- Mariners pitchers combined to give up 186 total home runs at a rate of 1.1 per game (24th in baseball).
+- Mariners pitchers combine to allow the fifth-fewest home runs in baseball (13 total, 0.7 per game).

 © 2023 Data Skrive.
 All rights reserved.